Land Policy & Administration

 - Residential Property Act

-The Residential Property Act (RPA) strikes a balance between ensuring that the limited supply of landed houses in Singapore remain the primary preserve of citizens, whilst allowing selected foreigners who contribute significantly to Singapore’s economy to also own landed houses, for the purpose of attracting and retaining talent.
-Foreigners who wish to purchase landed houses have to submit an application to the Land Dealings Approval Unit at the Singapore Land Authority (SLA).
+The Residential Property Act (RPA) strikes a balance between ensuring that the limited supply of landed residential properties in Singapore remains the primary preserve of Singapore Citizens, whilst allowing selected foreigners who have demonstrated social commitment and are making a significant economic contribution to Singapore to also own landed homes.
+Foreigners who wish to purchase landed residential properties have to submit an application to the Land Dealings Approval Unit at the Singapore Land Authority (SLA).

-Frequently Asked Questions (FAQs) related to purchase of residential property by foreigners under the RPA.
+Frequently Asked Questions (FAQs) related to purchase of landed residential property by foreigners under the RPA.

 - Land Acquisition Act

-The Land Acquisition Act (LAA) is a key legislation that enables the compulsory acquisition of private land to support many major infrastructure projects (e.g. road and rail infrastructure).
-Landowners whose land is acquired are paid market value compensation under the LAA.
-If they are dissatisfied with the statutory compensation, they can appeal to the Appeals Boards for Land Acquisition.
+The Land Acquisition Act (LAA) is a key legislation that enables the compulsory acquisition of private land for public purposes, such as the building of transportation infrastructure and public housing.
+Landowners whose lands are acquired are paid market value compensation under the LAA.

 - Land Titles (Strata) Act

-The sale of private strata developments in an en bloc sale, or collective sale, facilitates redevelopment and supports urban rejuvenation.
-The procedures to complete an en bloc sale successfully are governed by the Land Titles (Strata) Act.
+The sale of private strata developments in en bloc sales, or collective sales, facilitates redevelopment and supports urban rejuvenation.
+The requirements and procedures for an en bloc sale by majority consent are governed by the Land Titles (Strata) Act.

 Frequently Asked Questions (FAQs) related to collective sale.

 MinLaw is also the guardian of State land.
-Its Statutory Board, the Singapore Land Authority (SLA), manages 14,000 hectares of State land and about 5,000 State buildings.
+Its Statutory Board, the Singapore Land Authority (SLA), manages approximately 11,000 hectares of State land and 5,000 State buildings.